 - Chicken stock or chicken broth- store bought or homemade both work!

 - Fresh thyme.
 You can also use dry thyme (see recipe card below for ratios).
+The fresh thyme adds an earthy background note to the sauce.

 - Butter, cut into small cubes- this helps round out the sauce at the very end, and makes it velvety and creamy.

-How to make Tuscan Pancetta Chicken Breast in Garlic Cream Sauce
+How to Make Garlic Cream Sauce Chicken

 Substitutions and Additions